-Within the DESCRIPTION and OPTIONS sections, italic text is used for filenames and command names.
-The rationale here is that UNIX commands are simply files.
-When referring to other manual pages, you type the name in italics and the following parenthesized section number in Roman, as in make (1).
-Use the -man macro .IR to get alternating words joined in italic and Roman fonts.
-Note that the macros that join alternating words in different fonts (.IR, .IB, .BR, .BI, .RI, .RB) all accept only six parameters.
+Within the DESCRIPTION and OPTIONS sections, use boldface text for filenames and command names (commands are just files in a special place).
+When referring to other manual pages, type the name in boldface and the following parenthesized section number in Roman, as in make(1).
+Use the -man macro .BR to get alternating words joined in bold and Roman fonts.
+Note that the macros that join alternating words in different fonts (.IR, .IB, .BR, .BI, .RI, .RB) all accept only six (6) parameters.
 See the section on how to format a manual page for more formatting rules.